CAKE, LOVE, AND FRIENDSHIP – A RECIPE MADE IN HEAVEN

 Put half the mixture into the pan, pressing to evenly cover the base.

-Add egg, yogurt, and nutmeg to remaining mixture and beat with a wooden spoon until smooth and creamy.
+Add egg, yoghurt, and nutmeg to the remaining mixture and beat with a wooden spoon until smooth and creamy.

 Pour over the base, smooth top and scatter pistachios on top.

 Cool completely on a wire rack then serve with extra yoghurt.